Lexikos/xHotkey.ahk/readme.md

     * <^ <! <+ <# >^ >! >+ ># ^ ! + #

+Because the use-hook `$` and pass-through `~` modifiers do not form part of the identity of the hotkey, they are not included in the return value.
+Instead, the *UseHook* and *HasTilde* parameters are set according to whether those modifiers are present.

 Key names are converted to their long form and proper casing, so for instance, `bs` becomes `Backspace` and `return` becomes `Enter`.
 Consequently, while using inconsistent names causes problems with normal hotkeys, it does not bother xHotkey at all.

 `vkNN` and `scNNN` codes are converted to lower-case.
 AutoHotkey is designed to treat these as distinct from their corresponding key names, so they are not converted to names.